jaimetur/PhotoMigrator/help/01-command-line-interface.md

                - A new Album will be created per subfolder found in 'Albums' subfolder.
                - If '-AlbFolder, --albums-folders <ALBUMS_FOLDER>' is also passed, it will create albums for those folders too.
+               - Use '--prefer-canonical-album-names' to normalize newly created destination album names to the preferred clean keeper form.
-               - Use '--reuse-similar-existing-albums' to reuse equivalent album families instead of only exact names.
+               - Use '--consolidate-similar-albums' to reuse equivalent album families instead of only exact names.
-               - The same flag also normalizes newly created destination album names to the preferred clean keeper form even when the target has no prior similar variant.
-               - On supported cloud targets, that flag also consolidates redundant variants into the preferred clean keeper.
+               - On supported cloud targets, that consolidation also merges redundant variants into the preferred clean keeper.
                - Immich, Synology, and NextCloud remove the redundant albums afterwards.
 Google Photos keeps them because its public API cannot delete albums.
-               Example: --client=immich --upload-all ./MyLibrary -reuseSimAlb ; --reuse-similar-existing-albums
+               Example: --client=immich --upload-all ./MyLibrary -prefCanAlb ; --prefer-canonical-album-names
+               Normalize newly created destination album names during cloud Upload Albums / Upload All and Automatic Migration.
+               Equivalent examples: 'Album_1' -> 'Album', 'New_Album 1' -> 'New Album'.
+               This flag does not consolidate or remove existing similar albums by itself.
+               Example: --client=immich --upload-albums ./Albums --prefer-canonical-album-names -consSimAlb ; --consolidate-similar-albums
-               Reuse similar existing destination album names during cloud Upload Albums / Upload All and Automatic Migration.
+               Reuse and consolidate similar existing destination album families during cloud Upload Albums / Upload All and Automatic Migration.
 Disabled by default: only exact album-name matches are reused.
                Equivalent examples: 'Album', 'Album_1', 'Album (2)', 'New_Album', 'New Album', 'New_Album 1'.
-               It also normalizes new destination album names to the preferred clean keeper form even when no similar target album exists yet.
                Supported cloud targets also merge redundant variants into the preferred clean keeper.
                Immich, Synology, and NextCloud remove them afterwards.
 Google Photos keeps them because its public API cannot delete albums.
-               Example: --client=immich --upload-albums ./Albums --reuse-similar-existing-albums -dAll        ; --download-all <OUTPUT_FOLDER>
+               Example: --client=immich --upload-albums ./Albums --consolidate-similar-albums -dAll        ; --download-all <OUTPUT_FOLDER>
                Download all albums and all non-album assets into <OUTPUT_FOLDER>.
                You must provide the photo client using '--client'.